 Always a straight-A student, Shakalli credits her doting father for leading her to love math.
 “He would teach me advanced stuff and I would get mad,” she said.
 “I don’t need to know this right now,” she would argue.
 It was only during the subsequent class lessons that Shakalli would understand why her dad had taken the trouble to teach her advanced mathematics.
 “When my math teacher would start explaining all these concepts in the classroom that I had already done with my dad, it became easier to understand,” she said.
 “I wanted to learn more from my dad, and I started challenging myself.”

 A scientist in his own right, Shakalli’s father, who has a Ph.D. in chemistry, pushed his daughter to excel further in math.
-Without warning, he registered her for the math Olympics in Panama when she was 13 years old in her first year of high school.
+He encouraged her to join the math Olympics in Panama when she was 13 years old in her first year of high school.
 “Just go and have fun,” he said to her.
 Shakalli did not win anything because she had not prepared, but the occasion had given her a glimpse of victory when she saw her fellow contestants walk away with medals hanging around their necks.
 In her fifth year of secondary school (which would be 11th grade in the U.S.), she won a gold medal at the math Olympics.
 The next year, she settled for a bronze medal.
 “It was so amazing,” she said, referring to her back to back victories.
 “The best part is that we also got training at the University of Panama to go and compete abroad.”

 A member of AAAS since April 2016, a decision she says was encouraged by her then boss Dr. Jorge A. Motta, Shakalli says her membership has given her the opportunity to stay connected with amazing scientists from around the globe to the extent that, when the political deck was shuffled in 2019, Shakalli left her job as executive assistant and embarked on another venture.
-“I created the Panamanian Foundation for the Promotion of Mathematics FUNDPROMAT,” she said.
+“I created the Panamanian Foundation for the Promotion of Mathematics FUNDAPROMAT,” she said.
 The purpose of this private non-profit foundation is to promote the study of mathematics in the Republic of Panama by organizing math outreach events for all ages in order to convince the Panamanian population that math is fun and that it has a lot of interesting applications.
-“We want to inspire Panamanian youth to follow a scientific career through fan events, like math carnivals and math jams,” Shakalli said.
+“We want to inspire Panamanian youth to follow a scientific career through fun events, like math carnivals and mathsjams,” Shakalli said.

 Her crusade to spread the love of math to the furthest corners of Panama is firmly anchored in her belief that math is universal.
 It is not just numbers.
 “Math is all around us,” she says.
 “That is why I always tell people keep giving it an opportunity, keep trying, keep exploring the universe of mathematics.”